AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ![](assets/dom.jpg)

-> Knowledge Check: What is an object model?
+> Check: What is an object model?
 How does the document object model relate to Javascript?
 > Instructor Note: Discuss and clear up any misconceptions here before moving on.

 <a name="ind-practice1"></a>